Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 5) Evaluate the forecast: does it include scenarios and drivers?

 A CFO forecast should be driver-based, not vibes-based.
-Financial forecasting is a critical part of evaluating a fractional CFO proposal, as it provides the foundation for strategic decision-making and long-term planning and is central to how the top fractional CFOs drive cash flow growth for scaling companies.
+Financial forecasting and strategic financial planning are critical parts of evaluating a fractional CFO proposal, as they provide the foundation for strategic decision-making and long-term planning and are central to how the top fractional CFOs drive cash flow growth for scaling companies.

 When reviewing the proposal, look for:

-- A link between forecast and hiring/spend decisions
+• A link between forecast and hiring/spend decisions, including support for long term financial strategies

 A proposal that promises “predictability” without scenario planning is overselling certainty.

-Ongoing KPI tracking is essential for updating forecasts and measuring progress against your financial goals.
+Ongoing KPI tracking is essential for updating forecasts, measuring progress against your financial goals, and helping you optimize cash flow.

 What to ignore: forecasts presented as a single “accurate” number without assumptions.